Roger-Takeshita/Cypress/001_Cypress_9-Fundamentals/README.md

 - Temporary Trade-offs

   - There is no native or mobile events support
-  - iFrame support is limited
+  - iframe support is limited
   - Workarounds for lack of `cy.hover()`
   - No `cy.tab()` command
   - Testing file uploads/downloads is app specific